florianmohnert/florianmohnert.github.io/README.md

 ## Hi there!

 ### About me
-Currently, I am a student in the [Artificial Intelligence Master's](http://gss.uva.nl/content/masters/artificial-intelligence/artificial-intelligence.html/) program at the [University of Amsterdam](http://www.uva.nl/en/home).
+Currently, I am a Master's student in [Artificial Intelligence](http://gss.uva.nl/content/masters/artificial-intelligence/artificial-intelligence.html/) at the [University of Amsterdam](http://www.uva.nl/en/home).
 Previously, I graduated with a BSc. in Psychology from the [University of Groningen](https://www.rug.nl/?lang=en) with a focus on cognitve psychology and statistical methods.
 Moreover, I obtained a Minor in mathematics and computer science that I primarily completed during my exchange semester at the [University of Hong Kong](https://www.hku.hk/).
 I wrote my bachelor thesis on how probabalisitc graphical models can be used in social psychology to explore datasets that aim at testing mutliple psychological theories.
 Originally, I am from Hamburg in Germany.

 My research interests lie at the intersection of machine learning and cognitive science.
 For example, I am inspired by computational models of human learning and decision making not just to model the human mind but also to create more powerful AI systems.
 Additionally, I am facinated by statistical methods to understand and analyze language.